CESMO Plays a Critical Role in NATO Electronic Warfare Operations

 Knowing the precise location of threats and friendly forces is essential to increase warfighter survivability.
 Cooperative Electronic Support Measure Operations (CESMO) data gives NATO coalition forces this visibility.
 CESMO is the digital protocol NATO adopted in Standardization Agreement (STANAG) 4658 and Allied Engineering Documentation Publication (AEDP) 13 to support Electronic Warfare (EW) and Electromagnetic Operations (EMO).
 It involves platforms equipped with sensors capable of detecting radio frequency (RF) emissions from all types of ground, air, and sea platforms hostile and friendly.
 Friendly platforms in the area can use the protocol and information exchange network CESMO provides to exchange collected data within seconds, allowing a real-time position fix of these signal sources.

-To learn more about how CESMO is continuously enhanced and in use today by NATO member countries, download the white paper.
+To learn more about how CESMO is continuously enhanced and in use today by NATO member countries, login and download the white paper.